 \section{Conclusion and Discussion}

-We show that using the MMOB\cite{prausa2017mellin} for the evaluation of improper integral with limits from $0$ to $\infty$ combined with tools to evaluate such MB integrals such as \ch results in more efficient evaluation of these integrals.
-This method is particularly helpful to evaluate the integrals when using OMOB; one requires the use of 'regulators' and further a proper limiting procedure to evaluate the integrals.
-The choice of these regulators is somewhat arbitrary, and at times more than one regulator has to be used, which further complicates the process.
+We show that using the MMOB\cite{prausa2017mellin} for the evaluation of improper integral with limits from $0$ to $\infty$ combined with tools to evaluate such MB integrals such as \ch results in more efficient evaluation of the integrals considered here.
+This method is particularly helpful to evaluate the integrals when using OMOB; one requires the use of `regulators' and a proper limiting procedure to evaluate these integrals.
+The choice of these regulators is somewhat arbitrary, and at times, more than one regulator has to be used, which further complicates the process.
 With these tools at hand, we then re-evaluate the Ising integral, which had been already evaluated in \cite{Gonzalez:2010nm} but with regulators.
 We further make an attempt to evaluate the sought-after integral $C_{5,k}$ with all these techniques.
-We are, though, able to evaluate a more general integral $C_{5,k}(\alpha,\beta)$ which, when properly analytically continued, will give the result for $C_{5,k}$.
-At present we are unable to do so with the techniques at hand.
-Though we believe that the result can be written as a derivative of some multivariable hypergeometric function.
+We are, though, able to evaluate a more general integral $C_{5,k}(\alpha,\beta)$, which, when properly analytically continued, will give the result for $C_{5,k}$.
+At present, we are unable to do so with the techniques at hand.
+However, we believe that the result can be written as a derivative of some multivariable hypergeometric function.
 Continuing further we evaluate the $B_{3}(s)$ and $B_{4}(s)$ and give a general MB representation for $B_{n}(s)$.
 For the case of $B_{3}(s)$, we use \ol to find the ACs of the hypergeometric functions that appear in the solution.